The Perfect Yeast Pastry Dough is your new best friend. From savory to sweet, you can use this recipe to create all your favorite baked goods.

 Yeast dough only requires a little bit of kneading (10 minutes) and is the perfect basis for sticky buns, monkey bread and all other types of pastries that love a good “rise”.
 This dough is more yeast-heavy than other doughs, making the end-result more fluffy!

 If this dough doesn’t sound like the dough you are looking for, I have you covered.
-Check out my recipe for puff pastry dough or pizza dough if they will suit your snacking needs a bit better!
+Check out my recipe for puff pastry dough, danish pastry dough, or pizza dough if they will suit your snacking needs a bit better!
 You know you are European when you have all kinds of dough recipes :).

 Tips for The Best Yeast Dough